ICGC-TCGA-PanCancer/pancancer-documentation/docs/dev_node_ova_shared.md

-# TCGA/ICGC PanCancer - Workflow Development Node Launch SOP
+# TCGA/ICGC PanCancer - Workflow Development Node from Scratch with Bindle and VirtualBox

 This is our SOP for how to create a SeqWare workflow development environment for use with the PanCancer project.
 Since the environment also contains